 We’ve all done it before.
 We thought we knew the problem and organised a large team to solve the issue, only to work out half way that what we thought was a problem, well, in fact wasn’t.
 Or it wasn’t the most pressing one.

 “In order to find solutions fast you need to identify the right problem first.”

 It can be quite tempting to start running design sprints.
 Getting to an outcome fast is incredibly compelling and getting access to senior staff to contribute can be tricky.
 However, in order to run design sprints effectively (or any other type of lean project) it’s absolutely crucial to ensure you are solving the right problem.
 Only then can you select the right team to solve it and set aside time to do so.

 The other problems are deeply engrained biases.
 If you want to get stakeholder buy-in (and who doesn’t?) it’s important to involve them at the right time in the right way.

-Problem solving workshops are amazing at aligning everyone’s agenda and focus attention on the crux of the problem.
+Problem framing workshops are amazing at aligning everyone’s agenda and focus attention on the crux of the problem.

-In a problem solving workshop you invite senior stakeholders to help you define your most important problems that need solving.
+In a problem framing workshop you invite senior stakeholders to help you define your most important problems that need solving.
 Time and time again we’ve watched senior stakeholders get lost in a design sprint.
 It’s usually senior stakeholders who are great at strategy, but are often removed from the day-to-day delivery of work or projects.
-But put them in a problem solving workshop and they come in to their own.
-Problem solving workshops are incredibly good at distilling key business issues and are helping to focus energy on what’s important.
+But put them in a problem framing workshop and they come in to their own.
+Problem framing workshops are incredibly good at distilling key business issues and are helping to focus energy on what’s important.